-DS.7 The student will be able to assess reliability and validity of source data in preparation for mathematical modeling.
+DS.7 The student will be able to assess reliability of source data in preparation for mathematical modeling.

 Understanding the Standard Essential Knowledge and Skills Understanding the characteristics of a reliable data source will allow for more effective analysis.
-The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to Understanding the difference between a reliable and a valid data source compared to statistical validity and reliability in research analysis is important.
-Explain why determining the reliability and validity of big data sources is a key skill that data scientists use to build data trust across an organization.
-There are different aspects of data reliability: Data can be considered Vvalidity - is the data correctly whenvalid when it is formatted and stored in the right way?in a consistent structure; Data is Ccompleteness - does the dataset whencomplete when it includes all values for all the fields required by your system?required by the context; and Data is uUniqueness - is the dataifunique if it is free from duplicates and extraneousdummy entries extraneous entries?.
+The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to There are different aspects of data reliability: Data can be considered valid when it is formatted and stored in a consistent structure; Data is complete when it includes all values required by the context; and Data is unique if it is free from duplicates and extraneous entries.
 Data validation or input validation is a method for checking the accuracy and quality of source data, typically performed prior to importing and processing so that data analysis results are accurate.
-Assess the validity of different data sources.
+Explain why determining the reliability of big data sources is a key skill that data scientists use to build data trust across an organization.
 Describe the difference between reliability of a data source compared to statistical reliability and validity in research analysis.
 Assess processing source data for reliability based on validity, completeness and uniqueness.